BASES Fellowship is

 Successful applicants will be

-announced at the BASES Annual Conference and awarded their Fellowship
+announced at the BASES Annual Conference dinner and awarded their Fellowship

-certificate and pin badge will be posted by the BASES Office.
+certificate and pin badge (members who cannot make the dinner will be deferred until the following year).